Patterns in Shi tableaux and Dyck paths: Pattern avoidance in Shi tableaux

-For (ii), it is immediate to see that $T$ has height at most 2 if all boxes, except possibly the last, in each row are full.
-To prove the claim in (ii), notice that if $T$ has height more than 2, then it has a row ending with at least two empty boxes, from which we can obtain the pattern $\te{}$.
-Reversely, if no row has more than one empty boxes then $T$ can be written as a concatenation of $\U\D$'s and $\U^2\D^2$'s, i.e., $T=(\U\D)^{a_1}\U^2\D^2(\U\D)^{a_2}\U^2\D^2\cdots$.
-Given such a path, each bounce deletion either deletes a peak at height 1 or 2 (i.e., a consecutive $\U\D$) or a valley at height 0 (i.e., a consecutive $\D\U$).
-In both cases the resulting path will again be of a similar form, i.e., a concatenation of $\U\D$'s and $\U^2\D^2$'s.
-Thus, it will never contain the pattern $\te{}=\U^3\D^3$.
+For (ii), it is immediate to see that $T$ has height at most 2 if all boxes, except possibly the last in each row, are full.
+To prove the claim in (ii), notice that if $T$ has height more than 2, then it has a row ending with at least two empty boxes.
+This forces the box below these two empty boxes to be empty as well, therefore $T$ contains a subtableau of type $\te{}$.
+Reversely, if no row of $T$ has more than one empty boxes (height 2) then no iteration of bounce deletions can increase the number of empty boxes in a row.
+Hence, $T$ contain no tableau with height greater than 2 and, as a result, $T$ does not contain the pattern $\te{}=\U^3\D^3$.